City Council of Milan

 The City Council of Milan (Consiglio Comunale di Milano) is the top tier legislative body of the municipality of Milan, Lombardy, Italy.
 It consists of the directly elected mayor of Milan and of an elected 48-member assembly, which controls the mayor's governing actions and has the authority to enforce his resignation by a motion of no confidence.

 The City Council is elected for five-year terms.
 Its seats are assigned proportionally to each party and list, with a majority bonus being awarded to the winning coalition to guarantee governability.
-The last election was held on 3-4 October 2021.
+The last election was held on 3 and 4 October 2021.

 The City Council meets at Palazzo Marino, located in Piazza della Scala, Municipality 1.